-The Commissioner's Office includes the Division of Protest Resolution, the Division of Information Management, the Special Investigations Division, and the Taxpayer Ombudsman.
+The Commissioner's Office includes the Division of Protest Resolution, the Security and Disclosure Branch, and the Taxpayer Ombudsman.
 Department-wide costs such as office rent, printing, postage, and information technology are budgeted in this unit.

 The Office of Property Valuation monitors and evaluates the real property assessments produced by the 120 locally-elected Property Valuation Administrators (PVAs).
 The office is charged with assessing the property of public service companies; collecting and distributing personal property taxes; and providing education, training, and technical support to the PVAs and sheriffs.